Awesome Coffee is a Year-Round Commodity in St. Augustine

 Kookaburra is practically a place of worship for coffee lovers.
 Service is quick and with a smile, making this the optimum joint for a grab-and-go coffee fix downtown.
 If you hadn’t already figured it out, Kookaburra has Australian roots.
 The Aussie coffee is superb, as are their other specialty drinks.

-Serving daily fresh breakfast and lunch (including gluten-free options), City Bistro is a great place to spend time and actually enjoy getting work done.
+Serving daily fresh breakfast and lunch (including gluten-free and vegan options), Farmhand Kchn is a great place to spend time and actually enjoy getting work done.
 This shop on U.S. 1 offers free unlimited WiFi and is just as suitable for meetings or group projects as it is for solitary production.
 The open space also lends itself to a variety of events held at the coffee shop.
-Not only is City Bistro’s locally roasted coffee phenomenal, they make a mean London Fog.
-While St. Augustine’s climate is a far cry from that of London, City Bistro nails the cozy and comforting blend of Earl Grey, steamed milk and vanilla.

 We can’t be sure as to how DOS got its name, but it could have something to do with its duality.
 Okay, we’re pretty sure it’s because they serve coffee and wine, but when delving a bit deeper, DOS is as good of a place to be productive as it is to play.
 They’re open every day, so you can hang out late on Saturday nights and catch live local music.
 Plenty of natural lighting make this place comfortable for getting work done, as well as for appreciating the local art on display.